Frequently Asked Questions

 Does the Festival conduct bag checks?

-To provide a safer environment for the public, festival organizers implement bag checks at riverfront access points in order to enforce a ban on firearms, drugs, pets, and outside beverages.
+To provide a safer environment for the public, festival organizers implement bag checks.
+Attendees should anticipate bag checks at all major sites and stages.
+FQFI will enforce a ban on weapons, drugs, pets, glass bottles and outside beverages.
 Festival organizers strongly encourage festival-goers to not bring these items in order to access all areas of the event.

 What happens if festival-goers show up at the gate with a prohibited item?